What is a “Ranch Style” House? (And Why They’re Popular)

 That’s why ranch houses are so beloved again in these regions.

 Many are designed in a U- or L-shape with wrap-around patios, pools, or other outdoor areas.
 It gives the feeling that these spaces are just as much a part of the home as any other room, even though they’re outside.

 Their single-story designs also lend themselves to emphasizing the outdoors.
 Many ranch homes include more than one door to the backyard.

-For example, the kitchen may have a sliding glass door that makes it easy to bring food to the patio.
-The master bedroom might also have a door, so you can walk right outside in the morning to enjoy some sun.
-Then, the living room may have one, as well, allowing guests to easily walk in and out of the house when you’re entertaining.
+For example, the kitchen or living room may have a sliding glass door that makes it easy to bring food to the patio, allowing guests to easily walk in and out of the house when you’re entertaining.